hanproj/Received-fu/README.md

 These have been OCRed using Abbyy Finereader

+We also have the

+- 全漢文

+as an .htm file courtesy of Jeff Tharsen

 ## Notes on secondary literature

 N.B. the following article annotates about 50 rhymes.